WasabiThumb/xplug/README.md

 halos | Adds a glowing golden halo to every player.
 A good example of the hook and timer library.
 You can stop this with ``/xp exec stopHalo()`` swap | Swaps the position of every player with the position of another player.
 A good example of entity APIs. whack | Adds a command ``/whack [player] [times]`` that repeatedly damages a target player in quick succession.
 A good example of command APIs.
-It is a known issue that commands added with LUA scripts don't reliably tab complete, however they will execute.
+It is a known issue that commands added with LUA scripts don't reliably tab complete, however they will execute. materials | Places some blocks of different materials around the player.
+Only executes when there is 1 player online, and that player is an operator.
+This is meant for testing purposes and may be removed later.

 ### Commands
 Note that ``xplug`` has a shorter alias ``xp``